Fertility Acupuncture Melbourne

 Endometriosis and fertility is a major issue for many Australian women.
 Many women worry about the connection between endometriosis and infertility, or endometriosis when pregnant.

 Fortunately, Chinese medicine has a unique view and understanding of how to diagnose endometriosis.
-Acupuncture can be useful in treating endometriosis symptoms such as pain.
+Acupuncture may be useful in treating endometriosis symptoms such as pain.

 Of course, we cannot make you fall pregnant with needles alone with fertility acupuncture in Melbourne.
-However, we can educate and empower you, and change that which we can cotrol!
+However, we aim to educate and empower you, and change that which we can control!

 Read more about acupuncture for endometriosis pain here.